 DNA sequencing reads contain errors that lead to complications in fragment assembly.
-Fragment assembly with sequencing errors motivates the Shortest k-Approximate Superstring problem: Given a set of strings $\mathcal{S}$ , find a shortest string s such that each string in $\mathcal{S}$ matches some substring of s with at most s errors.
+Fragment assembly with sequencing errors motivates the Shortest k-Approximate Superstring problem: Given a set of strings S, find a shortest string s such that each string in S matches some substring of s with at most k errors.
 Design an approximation algorithm for this problem.